Dr. Austin Long

 NSWG

-Dr. Austin Long is a Senior Political Scientist at the RAND Corporation and non-resident Senior Fellow at the Foreign Policy Research Institute.
-He was previously an Associate Professor at Columbia University’s School of International and Public Affairs.
+Dr. Austin Long is a Senior Nuclear Fellow at the Center for Nuclear Security Policy at the Massachusetts Institute of Technology's Security Studies Program.
+From 2022 to 2025, Dr. Long served as the Joint Staff Deputy Director, Strategic Stability Strategy, Plans and Policy Directorate.
+He was previously a Senior Political Scientist at the RAND Corporation and an Associate Professor at Columbia University’s School of International and Public Affairs.
 His research interests include low-intensity conflict, military innovation and the political economy of national security.

 His research interests include low-intensity conflict, intelligence, military operations, nuclear forces, military innovation and the political economy of national security.